OPS-E2E-PPE/VBA-Docs/api/Word.MailMergeDataSource.DataFields.md

 keywords: vbawd10.chm152895499
 f1_keywords:
 - vbawd10.chm152895499
-ms.prod: word
 api_name:
 - Word.MailMergeDataSource.DataFields
 ms.assetid: 613c4bc6-bd87-fbdc-2170-8a1daf2cfd2c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # MailMergeDataSource.DataFields property (Word)

 Returns a **[MailMergeDataFields](Word.mailmergedatafields.md)** collection that represents the fields in the specified mail merge data source.
 Read-only.

 ## Syntax

 _expression_. `DataFields`

 _expression_ A variable that represents a '[MailMergeDataSource](Word.MailMergeDataSource.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example